CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

 > - Discuss on IRC: [ircs://ssl.irc.perl.org:7063/#cpan-security](ircs://ssl.irc.perl.org:7063/#cpan-security)
 > - Discuss on Matrix: [https://matrix.to/#/#cpansec:matrix.org](https://matrix.to/#/#cpansec:matrix.org)

-This document is background material and notes for the [CycloneDX OSS Sustainability WG](https://docs.google.com/document/d/1IZnHEwzz1N7LbChVkZTE_dfo3I2np8rULssq5I2wchM/edit).
+This document is background material and notes for the [CycloneDX OSS Sustainability WG](https://cyclonedx.org/participate/working-groups/) ([Working document](https://docs.google.com/document/d/1IZnHEwzz1N7LbChVkZTE_dfo3I2np8rULssq5I2wchM/edit)).
 In this project we try to help both OSS project's Maintainers communicate their needs and requirements, as well as help the share important information that may assist their user's _business continuity challenges_.

+## Three sustainability perspectives

+There are three main perspectives to take into account when considering the sustainability of any given project.

+* The Project needs and plans to resolve issues, as communicated by the Project Owner (including Author, Maintainer or Custodian)
+* The Project intentions regarding support offered, as communicated by the Project Owner
+* The Project's exposure to events outside their control, where assistance is needed, as communicated by the Project owner or an Ecosystem Host

 ## Project Need Indicators